vmware/PowerCLI-Example-Scripts/Modules/VMware.vSphere.SsoAdmin/README.md

 This directory contains the .NET binaries sources code and Pester integration tests that cover both the binaries and the module advanced functions functionality.<br/>

 ## Required build tools
-- PowerShell 7.0
+- PowerShell 7.0<br/>
-- dotnet sdk<br>
+- dotnet sdk<br/>

 ## Required test tools
 - PowerShell 7.0
-- PowerCLI 12.0<br>
+- PowerCLI 12.0<br/>
-- Pester 4.8.1<br>
+- Pester 4.8.1<br/>

 ## '/src/build.ps1' script
 The script builds the binaries and publishes them to the 'net45' and 'netcoreapp2.0' directories of the module.<br/>

 It has also the option to run module Pester tests.
 The optional parameters for VC server and credentials has to be specified in order the script to run the tests.
-Tests run in separate PowreShell process because PowerShell has to load the load the module binaries which are build output.<br/>
+Tests run in separate PowreShell process because PowerShell has to load the module binaries which are build output.<br/>

 ## '/src/test/RunTests.ps1' script
 This script can be used to run the tests<br/>